English As a Second Language (ESL)

 This section is dedicated to information about faculty presently teaching at MVC.

-I received my TESOL certificate from UCR Extension and am currently pursuing my Ph.D. at UCR.
+I received my TESOL certificate from UCR Extension and received my Ph.D. in Education at UCR.
 I've published a children's book titled "One Week" and hope to continue writing fiction as well as academic papers.
 I enjoy traveling and have studied French, Japanese, Uzbek, Quechua and Korean; moreover, I look forward to teaching ESL and learning from my students of various cultures.

 Julia Le Doux, adjunct faculty.
 I was born and educated in Krasnoyarsk, Russia.
 As soon as I attained my M.A. in English and German in Krasnoyarsk Pedagogical Institute, I started my career as a teacher of English in a public school.
 When I came to California, I was happy to find out that I could stay with my beloved profession - teaching English to non-native speakers.